ussyed11/Covid-19-Impact-on-Mental-Illness-in-USA/README.md

 ## Hypothesis

-* Null Hypothesis:  There is no correlation in COVID-19 and recent depression cases across the United States.
+* Null Hypothesis:  There is no relation between the COVID-19 pandemic and an increase in any mental health issues
 * Alternate Hypothesis:  There is a strong correlation in COVID-19 and recent depression cases across the United States.